RunestoneInteractive/RunestoneServer/source/Graphs/graphdfs.rst

 .. figure:: Figures/knightmoves.png
    :align: center

-   Legal Moves for a Knight on Square 12, and the Corresponding Graph
+   Figure 1: Legal Moves for a Knight on Square 12, and the Corresponding Graph

-To build the full graph for an n-by-n board we can use the Python function shown below.
+To build the full graph for an n-by-n board we can use the Python function shown in :ref:`Listing 1 <lst_knighttour1>`.
 The ``knightGraph`` function makes one pass over the entire board.
 At each square on the board the ``knightGraph`` function calls a helper, ``genLegalMoves``, to create a list of legal moves for that position on the board.
 All legal moves are